Sociaby/Sociaby_Socialoffers/README.md

 Installation
 ------------

-Currently, there are three methods to install Sociaby:
+Currently, there are four methods to install Sociaby_Socialoffers:

- 1. Install this module via Magento Connect.
+ 1. Install this module via [Magento Connect](www.magentocommerce.com/magento-connect/catalog/product/view/id/15885/).
 It should do most of the stuff for you.
+Magento Connect provides you with an Extension Key which you can use with Connect Manager described in Step #2.

+ 3. Install via Connect Manager.

+   * *(Skip this step if you have the module's extension key from Magento Connect)* [Download the tarball](https://sociaby.com/wp-content/uploads/2013/01/Sociaby_Magento_plugin-0.1.0.tar.gz) and save it somewhere.
+   * Go to your website's URL with `/downloader` appended to it.
+   * Login with your admin credentials
+   * If you have the extension key: Look for the *Install New Extensions* section.
+Paste extension key in field provided.
+   * If you have the tarball: Under the **Direct Package Upload** section, upload the tarball file.
+   * Click install.
+Easy win.

  2. Install this module using [modman](https://github.com/colinmollenhour/modman)